-We do not know when it happened but, sometime during those sixty-one years, somebody, perhaps one of the later secretaries of the lodge, must have opened that minute book and caught sight of the opening pages and he must have had a fit.
+We do not know when it happened but, sometime during those sixty one years, somebody, perhaps one of the later secretaries of the lodge, must have opened that minute book and caught sight of the opening pages and he must have had a fit!
 Ritual in a minute book!
 Out!
 And the first ten pages have disappeared; they are completely lost.
-This butcher would have taken page eleven as well but even he did not have the heart to destroy the minutes of the very first meeting of this wonderful lodge.
-So it was the minutes of the first meeting that saved those twenty-nine golden words at the top of page eleven, and the twenty-nine words are virtually identical with the corresponding portions of the Edinburgh Register House Manuscript and its two sister texts.
-Those 29 words are a guarantee that the other documents are to be trusted, and this gives us a marvelous starting point for the study of the ritual.
-Not only do we have the documents which describe the ceremonies; we also have a kind of yard-stick, by which we can judge the quality of each new document as it arrives, and at this point they do begin to arrive.
+That butcher would have taken page eleven as well but even he did not have the heart to destroy the minutes of the very first meeting of this wonderful lodge.
+So it was the minutes of the first meeting that saved those twenty nine golden words at the top of page eleven, and the twenty nine words are virtually identical with the corresponding portions of the Edinburgh Register House MS and its two sister texts.
+Those precious words are a guarantee that the other documents are to be trusted, and this gives us a marvelous starting point for the study of the ritual.
+Not only do we have the documents which describe the ceremonies; we also have a kind of yardstick, by which we can judge the quality of each new document as it arrives, and at this point they do begin to arrive.

-Now brethren, let me warn you that up to now we have been speaking of Scottish documents.
+Now Brethren, let me warn you that up to now we have been speaking of Scottish documents.
 Heaven bless the Scots!
-They took care of every scrap of paper, and if were not for them we would have practically no history.
+They took care of every scrap of paper, and if it were not for them we would have practically no history.
 Our earliest and finest material is nearly all Scottish.
 But, when the English documents begin to appear, they seem to fit.
 They not only harmonize, they often fill in the gaps in the Scottish texts.
-So I am not only discussing Scottish ritual and, when it is necessary, especially for the early texts, I shall say whether they are English or Scottish.
+From here on, I will name the country of origin of those documents that are not English.

 Within the next few years, we find a number of valuable ritual documents, including some of the highest importance.
-The first of these is the Sloane Manuscript, dated c.
-1700, an English text, in the British Museum today.
-It gives various "gripes" which had not appeared in any document before.
-It gives a new form of the mason's oath which contains the words "without Equivocation or mentall Resarvation."
-That appears for the very first time in the Sloane Manuscript, and brethren from this point onwards, every ritual detail I give you, will be a first timer.
+The first of these is the Sloane MS, dated c1700, an English text, in the British Library today.
+It gives various 'gripes' which had not appeared in any document before.
+It gives a new form of the Mason's oath which contains the words 'without Equivocation or mentall Resarvation'.
+That appears for the very first time in the Sloane MS, and Brethren, from this point onwards, every ritual detail I give you, will be a first timer.
 I shall not repeat the individual details as they reappear in the later texts, nor can I say precisely when a particular practice actually began.
 I shall simply say that this or that item appears for the first time, giving you the name and date of the document by which it can be proved.

-If you are with me on this, you will realize and I beg you to think of it in this way - that you are watching a little plant, a seedling of Freemasonry, and every word I utter will be a new shoot, a new leaf, a new flower, a new branch.

-You will be watching the ritual grow, and if you see it that way, brethren, I shall know I am not wasting my time, because that is the only way to see it.
+If you are with me on this, you will realize and I beg you to think of it in this way that you are watching a little plant, a seedling of Freemasonry, and every word I utter will be a new shoot, a new leaf, a new flower, a new branch.
+You will be watching the ritual grow; and if you see it that way, Brethren, I shall know I am not wasting my time, because that is the only way to see it.